Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers

-As a concrete demonstration of the approach, we study a quasi-1D ladder variant of the toric code~\cite{Kitaev2003}, which hosts two types of excitations, spinons and visons, or `electric' and `magnetic' charges.
-The two types of excitations behave as mutual semions, picking up a phase $\pi$ as one is moved around the other.
-We implement this construction on the IonQ quantum device, and successfully observe signatures of the mutual semionic statistics in the propagation of spinons in the presence or absence of a background of visons.
+{ To demonstrate our approach, we investigate a quasi-1D ladder variant of the 2D toric code~\cite{Kitaev2003}, which supports two types of excitations: spinons and visons, representing `electric' and `magnetic' charges, respectively, which exhibit mutual semionic statistics.
+We implement this setup on the IonQ quantum device and successfully observe signatures of mutual semionic statistics in the propagation of spinons, both in the presence and absence of a stationary background of visons.
+This quasi-1D ladder is a carefully adapted version of the 2D toric code, designed to enhance the observable effects of fractional statistics in available quantum devices.